lurebgi/BOPsexChr/README.md

-This page demonstrate the analysis of sex-linked sequences, including demarcating evolutionary strata and verification of W-linked sequences.
+This page demonstrates the analyses of sex-linked sequences, including demarcating evolutionary strata and verification of W-linked sequences.
 Other analyses can be found in directories [Annotation], [Divergent_rate analysis] and [RNA-seq analysis].

 ## Sequence similarity between the Z and W
 The analysis of sequence similarity between ZW help demarcate the evolutionary strata of avian sex chromosomes (fig. 2A).